marcopi/plugin.video.rivedila7/README.md

 ### Changelog
+4.0.0 (2020-02-01) - Brexit Edition
+- Fixed LA7 Live (thanks @mbebe for Widevine DRM)
+- Added LA7d Live
+- Use of InputstreamHelper for Inputstream Adaptive and Widevine management

 3.1.1 (2019-08-03)
 - update addon structure to kodi 17

 3.1.0 (2019-08-03)
 - update due to La7's transfer of all video content to new servers